Jyothika: Film comeback and further work (2015–2017)

 Jyothika made her comeback to Tamil Cinema with 36 Vayadhinile, a remake of the hit Malayalam film How Old Are You?.
 Jyothika received critical acclaim for her performance in the film as a middle-aged housewife who sets out to stand on her own.
 She was awarded the Tamil Nadu State Film Award for Best Actress and Filmfare Critics Award for Best Actress – Tamil.
 She also received Behindwoods Gold Medals For best Actress and Best Movie Award along with Suriya and also got many nominations for best actress.
 The film went on to become a commercial success at the box office.
-In the audio release of 36 Vayadhinile, and also at the successful release of the film Jyothika she credited Suriya, her husband, and some of her close friends as the major motivation for her comeback.By her fourth Best Actress Award at Tamil Nadu State Film Awards, she became the actress whp wins Maximum Best Actress Title with a record of four.
+In the audio release of 36 Vayadhinile, and also at the successful release of the film Jyothika she credited Suriya, her husband, and some of her close friends as the major motivation for her comeback.
+By her fourth Best Actress Award at Tamil Nadu State Film Awards, she became the actress with the most Best Actress Awards.

 Later in February 2016, director Bramma approached Jyothika to play the leading role in a "female-centric" script he had written and impressed by the offer, her husband Suriya agreed to finance the film.
 Jyothika subsequently participated in a series of workshops to get ready for her role in the film for twenty days.
 The movie is titled Magalir Mattum, written and directed by Bramma, in his second venture after Kuttram Kadithal (2015).
 It also features Saranya, Urvashi, Bhanupriya, Nassar and J. Livingston playing pivotal roles.
 Produced by Suriya, the venture began production in July 2016.
 She was also signed by Sri Thenandal Films for another project titled Mersal together in September 2016, opposite Vijay, directed by Atlee.
 A few days after the shoot began, Jyothika opted out of the project and the makers signed Nithya Menen to replace her.
 No official announcement is made so far about the replacement.

 In late February 2017, Suriya confirmed Jyothika's new project, Naachiyaar by sharing the first look posters of the film.
 She received several accolades for her performance in Naachiyar as Rough and Riveting Cop.
 Deccan chronicle addressed her as "Lady Singham".
 As per behindwoods Jyothika is fantastic, as she masterfully plays the role of a menacing, short-tempered and a bold cop, with a gracious heart.
 Following the immense success of the film and Jyothika's big fan following in the Telugu speaking states, the film Naachiyar has been dubbed into Telugu by the title Jhansi.
 Jyothika agreed to portray a leading female role in Mani Ratnam's project titled Chekka Chivantha Vaanam in early September 2017, and confirmed her participation to the media while promoting Magalir Mattum (2017).
 She had earlier appeared in Mani Ratnam's production venture Dumm Dumm Dumm (2001), but stated her excitement at being selected in a film to be directed by him.